01Suggested answer

 How reports are shared

 Free audit reports are public by link.
-Paid workspace data remains inside the authenticated workspace.
+Paid workspace data stays inside the authenticated workspace.

 How long reports take

-Free audits usually finish in minutes, but timing can stretch when AI-source queues are busy or a provider is slow.
-Paid workspace refreshes also depend on Bright Data, Anthropic, and your scheduled cadence.
+Free audits usually finish in minutes, but timing can stretch when provider queues are busy or a source is slow.
+Paid refreshes also depend on third-party audit infrastructure and your workspace cadence.

 What Reddit status means